Cliff Durant: Santa Monica 1919

-In 1919 Durant was named the "Pacific Coast Champion," when he drove a blue Chevrolet Special to victory at the Santa Monica Road Race.
+In 1919 Durant was named the "Pacific Coast Champion," when he drove a blue Chevrolet-sponsored "Special" to victory in the Santa Monica Road Race.
+(The car was actually a 1915 Stutz, but called a Chevrolet due to his father regaining control of General Motors.)
 He averaged 81.28 mph in the open topped machine for a total of 3 hours and 4 minutes.
-His teammate Eddie Hearne finished only 7 minutes behind Durant.
+His teammate, Eddie Hearne, finished only 7 minutes behind Durant (also in a rebadged 1915 Stutz).
 Throughout the run, neither Durant nor Hearne were lapped by any other drivers in all of the 250 mi on the course.
 Durant only pitted twice, for tire changes.
 One of those pit stops was for a tire that blew while he was running almost 100 mph.

-Beverly Hills Speedway
+Beverly Hills Speedway ownership

-Durant was a co-owner of the Beverly Hills Speedway (1920–1924), a 1+1/4 mi board track, along with the Speedway Association, which was owned by Durant, Cecil B. DeMille, Jake Dansinger and Silsbee Spalding, among others.
-It is located where the Beverly Wilshire Hotel is today.
+Durant was a co-owner of the Beverly Hills Speedway (1920–1924), a 1+1/4 mi board track, along with the Speedway Association, which consisted of Durant, Cecil B. DeMille, Jake Dansinger and Silsbee Spalding, among others.
+It was located at the site of the present Beverly Wilshire Hotel.

-In its day it rivaled the Indianapolis Motor Speedway for speed.
-In May 1923 Durant shattered eight world speed records for events 75 mi and under at the Beverly Hills Speedway.
+In its day, it rivaled the Indianapolis Motor Speedway for speed.
+In May 1923, Durant shattered eight world speed records for events 75 mi and under at the Beverly Hills Speedway.

 Detroit Special

 Early in 1927, Durant financed the design and construction of an 8-cylinder front-wheel drive vehicle, designed and built by C. W. Van Ranst and Tommy Milton.
-The vehicle was assembled in a basement laboratory of the General Motors Building in Detroit and, as such, was named the "Detroit Special" in honor of the city in which it was built.
-The vehicle was later bought by Harry Hartz, who installed a new Miller engine.
-Durant was to have driven the car in the 1932 Indy 500 race, but Fred Frame drove it to victory instead.
+The vehicle was assembled in a basement laboratory at the General Motors Building in Detroit and, as such, was named the "Detroit Special" in honor of the city in which it was built.
+The vehicle was later purchased by Harry Hartz, who installed a new Miller engine.
+Durant was to have driven the car in the 1932 Indianapolis 500.
+Instead it was driven by Fred Frame, who won the race.

-Other Racing Accomplishments
+Other racing accomplishments

 Durant competed at many tracks and events around the country, including: Santa Monica and Corona road races, Tacoma Speedway, Cactus Derby (a challenging off-road race between Los Angeles and Phoenix), and the Indy 500.

-In 1923 Durant had the largest stable of cars (6) ever to participate in the Indy 500 until modern times.
-He came in 7th that year.
+In the 1923 Indianapolis 500, Durant had the largest stable of cars (6) ever to participate in the Indianapolis 500 until modern times.
+He finished in seventh that year.

 Durant was the financial backer of the famous Harry Miller racing engines, which dominated the racing world in the 1920s–30s.